 Torrance also put his arm around the shoulders of the new boys, rather than pack them in a cupboard until Sunday.
-He asked for miracles at the back-end of the singles and they delivered, never more brilliantly than when Philip Price defeated Phil Mickelson, his nostril-flaring celebration sill awaiting the plaque it deserves on the 16th green.
+He asked for miracles at the back-end of the singles and they delivered, never more brilliantly than when Philip Price defeated Phil Mickelson.
+His nostril-flaring celebration is still awaiting the plaque it deserves on the 16th green.

 Emotional scenes in Ireland as Darren Clarke took his place on the team, and won three points from three matches, just weeks after the death of his wife Heather.
 Ian Woosnam oversaw a repeat of the 2004 scoreline.

-Paul Azinger captained with pride and savvy.
-He called on all his patriotism and also introduced a pod system, seeking to ape the natural friendship and national groupings of the Europeans.
+Paul Azinger captained with pride and savvy, calling on all his patriotism and also introducing an innovative pod system, seeking to ape the natural friendship and national groupings of the Europeans.

 It worked a treat.
 Boo Weekley rode an imaginary horse through Nick Faldo's captaincy as America prevailed by five.

-The week got lucky.
-A tight finish, in which Europe regained the Cup, meant that the appalling weather made the story rather than became it.
+The week got lucky because a tight finish, in which Europe regained the Cup, meant that the appalling weather made the story rather than became it.
 Inside the ropes it was wet, outside the ropes it was mud.
 Absurd mud.
 Monty didn't care though.
 He ruled Celtic Manor.

 Deep in the second session on Saturday Europe trailed 10-4.
 If this were boxing the referee was ready to step in, the cornermen had towels in their hands.
 But Ian Poulter was having none of it.
 He grabbed the match by the scruff of its neck, helped Europe end the day 6-10 down, then entered the team room and told everyone they could still win it.